 Definition Of Liquidation

-Liquidation occurs when a company is insolvent and unable to pay its overdues.
-The operations of the company are closed and division of the assets between shareholders and creditors take place as per the priority of their claims.
+Liquidation occurs when a company is insolvent and unable to pay its overdue.
+The operations of the company are closed, and the division of the assets between shareholders and creditors takes place as per the priority of their claims.
 In rare cases, solvent companies also file for liquidation.
 Not all bankrupt companies eventually lead to liquidation; some companies rehabilitate the entity and opt for corporate restructuring.

 Reasons For Liquidation

 Reasons why a company is forced into liquidation:

 - The business was started and run for the wrong reasons

 - The business owner lacks skill sets

 - Week financial skills

 - Failing to set any strategic direction

 These are a few of the reasons for the liquidation of a company.
 After gaining an insight into the reasons for liquidation, let us understand the types of liquidation for a clearer view of the concept.